marvanboff/parking-api/README.md

 ### Run the Flow Background Process

-Background process that will check all Flow files for errors
+Background process that will check all Flow files for errors.

 ```sh
 $ flow status